Justify-social/my-project/docs/features-backend/database/overview.md

 ## Overview

-The Campaign Wizard application is built on a robust database architecture using PostgreSQL with Prisma ORM for data access.
+The Justify.social platform is built on a robust database architecture using PostgreSQL with Prisma ORM for data access.
 The schema follows best practices for relational database design, including proper normalization, referential integrity, and performance optimization.

 ## Database Design Principles